unix60959/SatisScanner/README.md

 ## 📝 Notes

-- Session durations are estimated (30min default timeout)
+- Session durations are intelligently estimated based on join patterns and time gaps
 - Large log files are processed efficiently with streaming
 - Dashboard requires local server due to browser CORS restrictions
 - Server runs on port 8000 by default